MarkoCuk54/Payroll-Application/README.md

 # Emerus Payroll System :briefcase: :dollar:

 A complete payroll management system with CRUD function on Employee/Role/Department/Payroll for our company with the framework Flask.
 It is possible to import Excel files to automate the payroll process.
 It is also possible to export data in xlsx tables.
-It automatically calculates the work days in which the employee was in the company and calculates the spirt consumption.
+It automatically calculates the work days in which the employee was in the company and calculates the sprit consumption.

 ## Tech Stack